ssoRL/ssorl.github.io/_posts/2015-05-20-efficient-animation-with-matlab.md

 Here, `particlePosition` contains three trajectories.
 Note the use of `num2cell` in setting `YData` is required for the animation to work properly because of the way graphics data are structured in MATLAB.

-It's important to know that the `YData` you are setting must be a **column cell vector**.
+**Note:** The`YData` you are setting must be a **column cell vector**.
 So if your data is structured such that each row represents a frame in the animation, you must transpose your data in `set()`.
+{: .notice}

+#### Another Quick Example

-I wrote another script to show how this can be implemented [here](/matlab-animation/Animate2.m).
+You can download the other script to see how this can be implemented.
 It looks like this:

 <figure>
 	<a href="/matlab-animation/sine2.gif"><img src="/matlab-animation/sine2.gif"></a>
 	<figcaption>Three particles with different trajectories</figcaption>
 </figure>

-### Useful Things

-- Sometimes, especially if your animation update command is after complicated computation, you need to use `drawnow` to force the animation to occur in real time.
+<a markdown="0" href="{{ site.url }}/matlab-animation/Animate2.m" class="btn">Download Animate2.m</a>

+### An Example from MathWorks

-- I learned a lot from MathWorks' animation example here: <https://www.mathworks.com/examples/matlab/4020-animation>, including how to export as GIFs.
+I learned a lot from MathWorks' animation example here: <https://www.mathworks.com/examples/matlab/4020-animation>, including how to export as GIFs.